Grouloo/shulk/README.md

 })
 ```

-### Procedural programming
+## Procedural programming

-#### Why: Organizing concurrent tasks is a pain
+### Why: Organizing concurrent tasks is a pain

-Sometimes you need to launch oncurrent processes.
+Sometimes you need to launch concurrent processes.
 Javascript and Typescript have a way for you to that: launching a bunch of Promises, putting them in
 an array, and finally executing `Promise.all()` on the array.

-This is not bad, but this is not an exceptionnal way of doing this either, as code will quickly become messy.
+This is not bad, but this is not an exceptionnal way of doing this either, as code will quickly get messy.

-#### Use Procedure
+### Use Procedure

 Instead, you can use Shulk's Procedure; which allows you to create a pipeline of Result returning Promises, using a nice builder pattern.